directus/directus/docs/releases/breaking-changes.md

 ### New Comment Endpoints

 We've introduced a dedicated `directus_comments` collection, replacing the previous system that used `directus_activity` for comments.
 While new comment endpoints have been added, existing endpoints remain functional.

 Comment primary keys are now UUIDs instead of numeric values, which may impact custom type checking implementations.

 ### SDK Comment Function Uses New Endpoints

-The SDK's internal comment endpoints have been updated to reflect this change.
+The internal comment endpoints in the Directus SDK have been updated to reflect this change.
 To avoid errors, ensure your Directus version is compatible with the latest SDK when using comment functions.

-### Migrate to CommentsService in Extensions
+### Migrate to `CommentsService` in Extensions

 Extensions using the `ActivityService` to manage comments should migrate to the new `CommentsService`.